11 September 2024

 I've been reading through the NIV Bible as my evening portion, and given the use of parallelism in Hebrew poetry it is a very pertinent and accessible translation that speaks to the heart.
 The KJV and NKJV put "strong drink" where the NIV says "beer."
 There are a lot of beer drinkers who do not drink whiskey or other distilled spirits, and such may miss the point because their drink of choice is not expressly mentioned.
 The concept is that all beverages that contain alcohol have the potential to lead people astray from God's wise ways.

 "Wine is a mocker," Solomon says, and alcohol has a way of blunting kindness and tact.
 Drinking to excess can make people seem very funny and clever (at least to themselves) and influences them to say things which ought not to be said.
-A person who is gentle and kind in their right might can be a mocker when under the influence.
+A person who is gentle and kind in their right mind can be a mocker when under the influence.
 In addition to mockery, alcohol can make people combative and violent.
-Mild-mannered people after a few beers can result in arguments, contention and blows.
+Mild-mannered people after a few beers can be prompted to start arguments, contentions and even land blows.
 I remember many years ago giving a patron of a pub a ride home to his hotel.
 "I could fight right now," he said.
 Motioning to a man at random walking along the street he demanded, "Pull over, I'm going to beat up that guy."
 This was not a man in his right mind, but he couldn't see it.